phpcoder/doorbell-customize/README.md

 echo "** Start telnetd"
 /usr/sbin/telnetd
 ```
 However, to flash a modified firmware into your device will be impossible: the package needs to be signed.
 Fortunately the [Firmware packing tools](https://github.com/zzerrg/gmfwtools) by @zzerrg are here to help.
 The unpacking/packing process is described there in detail.
+The latest firmware version successfully repacked by the author with the described methods is 13.01.00.98.

 A repacked firmware will be copied to the SD card root as `npcupg.bin`.
 The Yoosee mobile app will indicate the update available, and after updating the doorbell can be accessed via telnet using the doorbell's IP and user `root` without password.